jbmi2000/hairsalon/README.md

 # Hairsalon

 This gem is responsible for providing a way for customers of a hair salon to be able to see available services and then choose to book an appointment.
-The services arre broken down into 4 main categories.
+The services are broken down into 4 main categories.
 They are:

 Hair Services
 Color Services
 Hair Treatment Services
 Makeup

 This gem makes use of data that has been scraped from a local salon.
-As users make a selection from the list of services above, they are presented with a 2nd list that details the services that are available under the seected category.
+As users make a selection from the list of services above, they are presented with a 2nd list that details the services that are available under the selected category.
 Customers are then given the option to book an appointment, make a new selection, or exit the application.

 ## Installation